 1≤i<s,gy≤0,y∈D,

-where fimin, fimax, are the minimum and maximum values of the criteria f1y, 1≤i<s, in the domain D respectively, and 0≤δi≤1, 1≤i<s, are the concessions with respect to each criterion.
+where fimin and fimax are the minimum and maximum values of the criteria fiy, 1≤i<s, in the domain D respectively, and 0≤δi≤1, 1≤i<s, are the concessions with respect to each criterion.
 As before, the values of concessions 0≤δi≤1, 1≤i<s, can be varied in the course of computations.
-The quantities fimin, fimax, 1≤i<s, the values of which may be unknown a priori, can be replaced by the minimum and maximum estimates of the criteria values computed using the available search information.
+The quantities fimin and fimax, 1≤i<s, the values of which may be unknown a priori, can be replaced by the minimum and maximum estimates of the criteria values computed using the available search information.

 3. In the case of availability of any estimates of the criteria values of the required decision (for example, based on an ideal decision or on any existing prototype) the MCO problem solution may consist in finding an effective decision the most completely matching given values of optimality (the reference point method, RPM).
 Such a problem can be formulated in the form of a scalar optimization problem